 This type of therapy is for patients who have a level of control over the movement of their limbs and can initiate the movement by themselves.

-A clinical study described in the review article by Proietti et al on eight subjects for eighteen one-hour sessions in the course of six weeks showed that the movement of the impaired limb has significantly improved after this type of therapy.
+A clinical study described in the review article by Proietti et al. on eight subjects for eighteen one-hour sessions over the course of six weeks showed that the movement of the impaired limb has significantly improved after this type of therapy.

 In this training mode, the patient initiates the movement and is resisted by the robotic device to challenge the patient’s movement.
 MIT-Manus (with the commercial name InMotion), which is an end-effector-based upper rehabilitation robot, applied all of the passive, active-assisted, and active-resisted training modes to enhance the training outcomes:

 Fasoli et al. conducted active-resistive training on eight subjects for eighteen one-hour session treatments and their goal was to improve the long-term strength of the arm.